 New Chain, the band's first full-length, boasted a slightly more polished sound and arrived in October 2010.
-In late 2011, the band offered up the Moon Killer mixtape for free download from their website.
+In late 2011, the band offered up the Moon Killer mixtape as a free download from their website.
 The collection of new material was built on overt samples of sources varying from Pere Ubu to Nicki Minaj, and featured multiple drop-ins from Das Racist MC Heems, as well as remixes from Star Slinger and Phonetag.
 After relentless touring for the next two years, Small Black announced that they were attempting a more sophisticated, less ornamental sound with their follow-up, Limits of Desire, which was released in May of 2013.
 The band followed that record with an EP, Real People, in 2014 that aimed more for the dancefloor, with vocals from Frankie Rose and a cover of the Blue Nile's classic "Downtown Lights."
 Their next LP was recorded by the band in their Brooklyn home studio, then mixed by Nicholas Vernhes at the Rare Book Room Studio.
 Featuring contributions from trumpeter Darby Cicci of the Antlers and vocalist Kaede Ford, Best Blues was released in late 2015. ~ Heather Phares, Rovi